allandelmare/jwt-cookie-bridge/trunk/readme.txt

 == Privacy Notice ==

 This plugin handles authentication tokens but does not store any personal user data.
 All tokens are stored client-side in cookies with configurable security settings.

+== Upgrade Notice ==

+= 1.0.8 =
+Documentation update and repository structure enhancement.
+Recommended for all users.